mingchia-andy-liu/chrome-extension-nba/README.md

 - Load the zip file into Firefox

 **Chrome** (Chrome cannot load zip as extension locally)
-- Load the `/src/build` folder into Chrome
+- Load the `build` folder into Chrome

 #### Third party packages
 * `react-flatpickr`